ros2/sros2/README.md

 listener
 ```

-Hooray our nodes our talking using AES ancryption
+Hooray our nodes are authenticated and talking encrypted-talk!

 ## Testing on Linux